Do you want to install WordPress locally on Mac?

 Once finished, you’ll see information about your newly created website with buttons to visit the WordPress admin area or view your local site.

-After that, you can use your WordPress site just like you would manage a live website.
 You can install plugins and themes and design your website as you see fit.

-2. Install WordPress Locally on Mac using MAMP
+2. Install WordPress Locally on Mac Using MAMP

 MAMP is a popular program that allows you to run WordPress on your Mac computer.